Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Heterogeneous Trust Region Strategy Optimization-Based Decentralized Solution

 \item \textit{Network Initialization:} This phase involves the initialization of network parameters of the AAV and SV.
 Specifically, the computational complexity is expressed as $\mathcal{O}(N_A(|\boldsymbol{\theta}| + |\boldsymbol{\omega}|))$, where $N_A$ is the number of agents, the $| \cdot | $ operation represents the number of parameters in the networks.

-\item \textit{Action Selection:} This phase entails selecting actions according to the output scores of the actor network, and its complexity is $\mathcal{O}(N_AN_ET)$.
-Here, $N_E$ denotes the number of training episodes, and $T$ is the number of steps per episode.

-\item \textit{Reward Calculation and State Transitions:} The computational complexity of reward calculation and state transitions is $\mathcal{O}(N_AN_ETV)$, where $V$ represents the complexity of interacting with the environment.
+\item \textit{Action Selection:} This phase entails selecting actions according to feature extraction of the self-attention mechanism and the output scores of the actor network, and corresponding complexity is $\mathcal{O}(N_AN_ETN^2h)$, where $N$ is the number of sensor nodes and $h$ is the embedding dimension of the self-attention mechanism.
+Moreover, $N_E$ denotes the number of training episodes, and $T$ is the number of steps per episode. \item \textit{Reward Calculation and State Transitions:} The computational complexity of reward calculation and state transitions is $\mathcal{O}(N_AN_ETV)$, where $V$ represents the complexity of interacting with the environment.

 \item \textit{Network Update:} The updating phase consists of two main parts that are the updates of the critic networks, as well as the updates of the actor networks. \textit{First}, the advantage function is calculated, and the critic network parameters are updated subsequently.
 This part has the complexity of $\mathcal{O}(N_AN_E(|\boldsymbol{\omega}|+N_T))$, where $N_T$ is the length of the sampled training data. \textit{Second}, the actor network is updated by calculating the target value of the surrogate function, calculating the conjugate gradient, and linearly searching for parameters that meet the conditions.
-Therefore, the corresponding complexity is $\mathcal{O}(N_AN_E(N_T(2+N_K+N_M)+|\boldsymbol{\theta}|(3+N_K+N_M)))$, where $N_K$ is the number of iterations of the conjugate gradient and $N_M$ is the number of iterations of the linear search.
-Thus, the complexity of this phase is calculated as $\mathcal{O}(N_AN_E(|\boldsymbol{\omega}|+N_T(3+N_K+N_M)+|\boldsymbol{\theta}|(3+N_K+N_M)))$.
+Therefore, the corresponding complexity is $\mathcal{O}(N_AN_E(N_T(N_K+N_MN^2h)+|\boldsymbol{\theta}|(N_K+N_MN^2h)))$, where $N_K$ is the number of iterations of the conjugate gradient and $N_M$ is the number of iterations of the linear search.
+Thus, the complexity of this phase is calculated as $\mathcal{O}(N_AN_E(|\boldsymbol{\omega}|+N_T(N_K+N_MN^2h)+|\boldsymbol{\theta}|(N_K+N_MN^2h)))$. \end{itemize} Note that, as for the computational complexity, the network update phase dominates the computational complexity during training, particularly the processes of conjugate gradient computation and linear search combined with the attention mechanism for optimizing the actor network parameters.